Docker-Daze/itu-minitwit/report/report.md

 **What we did different compared to previous project**

-* **Automatic linter and quality assessment tool:** this improved overall quality of the codebase.
+* **Automatic linter and quality assessment tool:** This improved overall quality of the codebase.
-* **Automatic workflows for everything:** saved time by removing repeated manual actions through the UI.
+* **Automatic workflows for everything:** This saved time by removing repeated manual actions through the UI.
-* **Docker:** made it easy to spin up containers for various purposes and ensure consistent environments across different operating systems.
+* **Docker:** This made it easy to spin up containers for various purposes and ensure consistent environments across different operating systems.